choria-io/website/docs/content/streams/configuration/_index.md

 Recent versions of Choria all have Choria Streams ready to be used, though I suggest starting to use it only since version *0.23.0* and newer.

+## Node Sizing

+Traditionally Choria would allocate some memory per connection, little bits per subscription - but really you'd be fine with less than 1GB for 10s of thousands of connections.

+Streams changes the equation a bit where now we need to persist data to disk, we need to use a lot of network resources to replicate data and obviously some CPU to manage all this.

+On my network with 10s of nodes Memory and CPU is no problem, 1GB is plenty.
+In larger networks we'd say go for 8GB RAM, 4 to 8 cores of fast CPUs and fast SSD based disks.

+If you want to publish data to Streams and Replicate that data 3 times - that means your data will traverse the network at least 4 times - could be even more.
+1GB of messages can easily translate to 5GB or more of network usage.
+So you need to be careful with what kind of network you provision.
+Especially if you use network attached storage.

+Direct attached storage is best, network attached block storage would also work - but keep in mind the considerations above.
+Under heavy load we'd depend a lot on fast IOPS.

+There is no rule, you should test your workloads and be very sure to have monitoring on your servers that considers these new dimensions.

 ## Choria Broker

 If you have a clustered Choria Broker cluster you need to enable Choria Streams on all nodes in the cluster using the